Smartflower Cost vs Rooftop Solar Panels

-While it is an attractive looking alternative to solar panels on the roof, how much does a Smartflower cost?
+While it is an attractive looking alternative to rooftop solar panels, how much does a Smartflower cost?

 The Smartflower is billed as a self-contained residential solar installation produced by the Austrian manufacturing company of the same name.
 Each Smartflower has everything you need to start producing your own electricity: solar panels, inverter, wiring, and all the other bits and pieces.
 All you need to do is bolt it to the ground and plug it in.
-A major question, though, is what does the Smartflower cost?
+A major question, though, is what does the Smartflower cost vs rooftop solar panels?
 To answer that, let’s take a look at the Smartflower itself.

 For the last few years, Smartflower has begun pushing into the North American market, mainly targeting residential customers.
 This got us wondering about what makes the Smartflower so special, how much Smartflower solar cost, and if it’s a better financial investment than purchasing a more conventional roof-mounted solar installation.